ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="19">
 </td>
 <td width="667">
-This refers to the number of developer users in your account and can be granted [rights](/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users#rights) to be able to access specific areas in your account.
+  This refers to the number of developer users in your account and can be granted <a href="/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users#rights">rights</a> to be able to access specific areas in your account.

 Additional developer users can also be added to your account at any time by Upgrading your account.
 See [Upgrade Subscriptions](/developers/user-guide/product-guide/account-management/upgrade-subscription)